dcardonab/STCV-Synth/submission/FINAL_REPORT.md

 ```

 Thus, the graphical user interface classes hold the configuration parameters and define the rendering logic that OpenCV provides the image on which these controls are rendered.
 How then do user actions reach the logic of the application?
-The answer is MediaPipe.
+The answer is _MediaPipe_.

-MediaPipe provides landmark tracking of hands.
-As discussed above, MediaPipe gives precise coordinates of each landmark point in a hand.
-As such, MediaPipe made it simple to do away with a mouse and keyboard for some operations.
+_MediaPipe_ provides landmark tracking of hands.
+As discussed above, _MediaPipe_ gives precise coordinates of each landmark point in a hand.
+As such, _MediaPipe_ made it simple to do away with a mouse and keyboard for some operations.

 Given that the application drew user controls, it meant that the boundaries of each control was already known.
 To determine if the user was interacting with the controls meant simply running the calculations to see if the index finger control the application had fallen within the boundaries of the user control.
 The logic for this was trivial, as seen in the following code from _cv_screen.py_.